mlpc-ucsd/CoaT/README.md

 | CoaT-Lite Mini | 3x | 41.8 | 37.7 |

 ## Changelog
+05/06/2021: Pre-trained checkpoint for CoaT Mini is released. <br />
 05/02/2021: Pre-trained checkpoint for CoaT Tiny is released. <br />
 04/25/2021: Code and pre-trained checkpoint for Mask R-CNN benchmark with CoaT-Lite Mini backbone is released. <br />
 04/23/2021: Pre-trained checkpoint for CoaT-Lite Mini is released. <br />